 Collection Appeals Program (CAP)

-The Collection Appeals Program, not to be confused with the Collection Due Process Hearing, while dealing with related issues has a different function.
-The Collection Appeals Program (CAP) was birthed at a similar time and for similar reasons to the Collections Due Process Hearing.
-The best way to understand the Collections Appeals Program’s function is to put the two programs side by side and look at the different notices and actions they are designed to respond to.
+The Collection Appeals Program, not to be confused with the Collection Due Process Hearing, has a different function while dealing with related issues.
+The Collection Appeals Program (CAP) was birthed simultaneously for similar reasons to the Collections Due Process Hearing.
+The best way to understand the Collections Appeals Program is to put the two programs side by side and look at the different notices and actions they are designed to respond to.

 - Notice of Federal Tax Lien Filing and Your Right to a Hearing Under IRC 6320;